 The description of a use case defines what happens in the system when the use case is performed.
-In essence, the use-case model defines the outside (actors) and inside(use case) of the system's behavior.
+In essence, the use-case model defines the outside (actors) and inside (use case) of the system's behavior.
 Use cases represent specific flows of events in the system.
 The use cases are initiated by actors and describe the flow of events that these actors set off.
 An actor is anything that interacts with a use case: It could be a human user, external hardware, or another system.
 An actor represents a category of user rather than a physical user.
 Several physical users can play the same role.
-For example, in terms of a member actor, many people can be members of a library, which can be represented by one actor called Member.
+For example, in terms of a Member actor, many people can be members of a library, which can be represented by one actor called Member.

-A use-case diagram is a graph of actors, a set of use cases enclosed by a system boundary, communication (participation) associations between the actors and the use cases, and generalization among the use cases.
+A use-case diagram is a graph of actors, a set of use cases enclosed by a system boundary, communication (participation) associations between the actors and the use cases,

-Fig. 2.25.
-Use-case diagram shows the relationship among actors and use cases within a system.
+Fig 25. use-case diagram shows the relationship among actors and use cases within a system.